NationalLibraryOfNorway/DHLAB/README.md

 ```

 ## For developers

+### Dependency management
-We use poetry to manage dependencies and the python package distribution.
+We use poetry to manage dependencies.

 - [Install poetry](https://python-poetry.org/docs/#installation)
 - Activate a virtual environment: